-Dr. Gao, Director of Cornell Systems Engineering Program, is Howard Simpson Professor with the School of Civil and Environmental Engineering at Cornell University.
+Dr. Gao is the Director of the Cornell Systems Engineering Program and Howard Simpson Professor in the School of Civil and Environmental Engineering at Cornell University.
 Gao is an international leading expert in urban infrastructure, transportation, and environment systems analytics/modeling and innovation for healthy living in smart communities.
 His research focuses on urban technology, data science, integrated computational engineering models, and trans-disciplinary systems solutions for intelligent urban systems, low carbon and low emission transportation, and human-centered urban design for environment and public health.
 He is an elected member in the graduate fields of 1) Civil and Environmental Engineering, 2) Computer Science and Engineering; 3) Air Quality in Earth and Atmospheric Science, and 4) Systems Engineering at Cornell University.

 As the funding director, Gao spearheads cross-disciplinary systems research at the Center for Transportation, Environment, and Community Health (CTECH).
 Leveraging behavioral and economic sciences, epidemiology, information technology, and environmental and transportation sciences and technologies, Gao leads CTECH with a vision for systems innovations in research, teaching, and workforce development through diversity that support sustainable mobility of people and goods while preserving the environment and improving community health.

 The Cornell University Post-Processing Software (CU-PPS) for air quality and congestion management developed by Gao’s group is the nation’s first web-based software integrating activity-based travel demand models with EPA MOVES model.
 It is the official software in use for New York City to ensure that transportation plans and programs will not cause any new violations of federal air quality standards, hence protecting a population of 12.4 million in NYC metro area.
 In 2014-2018, he served as the Editor-in-Chief of Transportation Research Part D: Transport and Environment.
 Before joining Cornell, Gao was a QUANT in the mathematical and econometrical modeling division at the TRG Management LP, (also known as The Rohatyn Group (TRG)), a Wall Street hedge fund specializing in emerging markets including the BRIC countries.

 Gao's research interests include urban technology, data science, networks/complex systems, engineering computing, statistics/econometrics, and mathematical optimization & operations research for Urban Infrastructure/Technology Systems, Healthy Community, and Smart Cities.